 The Company recognizes all derivative instruments as either assets or liabilities in the consolidated balance sheets at their respective fair values.
-Derivative instruments are revalued at each reporting date, with changes in the fair value of the instruments included in the consolidated statements of operations as non-operating income (expense).
-As of March 31, 2015, the Company does not have any outstanding derivative instruments.
+The Company's derivative instruments have been recorded as liabilities at fair value, and are revalued at each reporting date, with changes in the fair value of the instruments included in the consolidated statements of operations as non-operating income (expense).
+The Company reviews the terms of features embedded in non-derivative instruments to determine if such features require bifurcation and separate accounting as derivative financial instruments.
+Equity-linked derivative instruments are evaluated in accordance with FASB Accounting Standard Codification 815-40, Contracts in an Entity's Own Equity to determine if such instruments are indexed to the Company's own stock and qualify for classification in equity.